npotts/httpmpc/README.md

 # Config file

-The 'stock' one is located at $GOPATH/src/github.com/npotts/httpmpc/httpmpc/httpmpc.yml and is dead simple:
+The 'stock' one can be retreved via --default and is not much more than the following:
 ```yml
     ---
     #MPD instance, in server:port form.
 Standard port is 6600